susanna00/rock-paper-scissors-exercise/README.md

 ## 2) IMPLEMENTATION

 There are many ways to complete the implementation of the exercise.
-Nonetheless, to facilitate the process, I would suggest to start by adding first a welcoming message, and then proceed with each step.
+Nonetheless, to facilitate the process, I would suggest to start by asking the user for an input, validate it, simulate the computer selection, determine who the winner is, and finally make some changes to your repository along with installing new packages to add a welcoming message with a customized name.

 > NOTE: You should aim to make separate commits for each section.